experiandataquality/aperture-data-studio-sdk/README.md

 ### The Cache configuration
 The cache object allows a custom step to cache its results, for later reuse.
 Each cache object is created and referenced by a particular name.
 It is useful for storing responses from slow services between instances of custom steps.
-The backing key/value datastore is fast enough on reads to be used for random access lookups, and it can handle reads/writes from multiple steps at once.
+The backing key/value datastore is thread-safe and fast enough on reads to be used for random access lookups, and it can handle reads/writes from multiple steps at once.
 The cache is managed by Data Studio, but it is the responsibility of the custom step to delete or refresh the cache as necessary.